Jon Bois: Dorktown

+Fighting In the Age of Loneliness & other projects

-In 2018, Bois collaborated with Felix Biederman of Chapo Trap House on the five-part documentary "Fighting In the Age of Loneliness", presented in style influenced by British documentary filmmaker Adam Curtis, which focuses on the development of Mixed Martial Arts (MMA) from the early development of Brazilian Jiu-Jitsu and Vale Tudo in the development of more complex fighting styles.
+In 2018, Bois collaborated with Felix Biederman of Chapo Trap House on the five-part documentary Fighting In the Age of Loneliness, presented in style influenced by British documentary filmmaker Adam Curtis, which focuses on the development of Mixed Martial Arts (MMA) from the early development of Brazilian Jiu-Jitsu and Vale Tudo in the development of more complex fighting styles.
 It focuses on the development of MMA as a mainstream sport, including Pride Fighting Championship and the development of Ultimate Fighting Championships, and their parallels to the 21st century neoliberal socio-political landscape of financial collapse and inequality.
 On December 29, 2020, a supercut edition of Fighting in the Age of Loneliness was released to YouTube to commemorate the Secret Base channel accumulating 1 million subscribers.

 In 2019, Bois released a two-part series on professional athletes named Bob.
-Titled "The Bob Emergency," the series details the specific stories of athletes named Bob, the title referring to the dwindling numbers of such athletes, with Bois only tallying 10 active athletes named Bob at the series' end on May 21, 2019.
+Its title, "The Bob Emergency," refers to the dwindling numbers of such athletes, with Bois only tallying 10 active athletes named Bob at the series' end on May 21, 2019.
 Bois has previously written on this topic, referring to it as "The Bob Famine" in a 2012 article about Bob Sanders, believed to be the last Bob in major American sports.

 On September 17, 2019, Bois and SB Nation video producer Kofie Yeboah started a video series called "Fumble Dimension".
 Similar to Bois's earlier "Breaking Madden", it consists of using in-game mechanics of sports video games to create unusual scenarios, usually with fan input.

 Style

 Bois has a very distinctive audiovisual style, heavily utilizing Google Earth as a medium in which to place various visuals, making heavy use of newspaper articles, charts, and timelines to create a collage that builds over the runtime of a video.

 His videos often make use of smooth jazz, from artists like Keith Mansfield and Alan Hawkshaw, as background music.
+Elaborating on his musical leanings, Bois says, "I have a love in particular for smooth, hyper-produced saxophone, from older stuff like Steely Dan and "The Captain of Her Heart" by Double, to newer stuff like Destroyer's "Kaputt," which I think is probably my favorite song."

 Bois's work often centers various sports statistics directly.
 He has been praised for making them accessible to a general audience in a way that makes them interesting and gripping, rather than background material.
 Bois has said that he is "making sports documentaries for people who don't watch sports."

+Bois's work has been noted to cover less successful teams.
+Speaking to the "History of..."
+Dorktown series, Bois has said, "With the Mariners, the Falcons, and the Vikings, the obvious through line between the three is that none of them have ever won a chip, right?
+To an extent, that is part of the allure to us.
+We think the stories of teams that haven’t won it all are sometimes underappreciated or underreported."